Do you want a cookie?

 Gardening with friends and like-minded people is particularly enjoyable.
 Exchange ideas about old varieties, it is important to draw attention to species extinction and take action!

-Adopt an old variety
+Adopt an Heirloom Variety

-There are associations where you can sponsor a particular old variety.
+There are associations where you can sponsor a particular heirloom variety.
 Especially as a beginner in the gardening world, you can learn a lot of new things, e.g. how to describe and observe a particular variety.

 Once you have enjoyed the variety of flavors, you will no longer want to be fobbed off with watery supermarket vegetables.
 You can celebrate and enjoy this rediscovered variety with other gardeners.
 Get together with others, cook delicious dishes and exchange ideas!